JuliaLang/julia/doc/stdlib/dates.rst

    | ``S``           |  00        | Matches seconds
    | ``s``           |  .500      | Matches milliseconds
    | ``yyyymmdd``    |  19960101  | Matches fixed-width year, month, and day

+   All characters not listed above are treated as delimiters between date and time slots.
+   So a ``dt`` string of "1996-01-15T00:00:00.0" would have a ``format`` string like "y-m-dTH:M:S.s".

 .. function:: ``Date(y, [m, d]) -> Date``